Demographics of Romania: Current vital statistics

+Total fertility rates by region and county

 Life expectancy 1950–2020

 Average life expectancy at age 0 of the total population.

 Birth rates by counties

 Romania has 41 counties and one city with a special status, namely Bucharest.
 Ilfov County has the highest crude birth rate (12.0‰), while Vâlcea County has the lowest crude birth rate (6.6‰).
 Birth rates are generally higher in rural areas compared to urban areas.

 Demographics statistics

 Demographic statistics according to the World Population Review in 2019.